Do you want to reward authors and commenters?

 - Sign up to Coil.
-This costs you $5/month and shares that between the content creators you visit.
+This costs you $4.50/month and shares that between the content creators you visit.

-- When you visit participating articles, Coil shares micropayments with openDemocracy and the author – it's currently about $0.36/hour.
+- When you visit participating articles, Coil shares micropayments with openDemocracy and the author – it's currently about $0.36/hour until you've reached $5 in a month (more info).
 It will also reward other websites and creators in the micropayments ecosystem when you visit their content.